OgieBen/OkayDocs/android/README.md

   }
 ```

-We will need to add our application class to our manifest file like so.
+We will need to add our application class to our manifest file by adding `android:name=".OkayDemoApplication"` to our application tag.

 ```xml